rails-on-services/guides/pages/getting-started.md

 By default two tenants are created in every service which schma names 111_111_111 and 222_222_222

 [x]Get gem's seeds working in enclosing app

+### 10 What's Next?(#whats-next)
+Now that you have a basic Ros project, the next step is to setup services to build out the infrastructure

+Remember you don't have to do everything without help.
+As you need assistance getting up and running with Rails, feel free to consult these support resources: